SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "What do I do?"
 I ponder to myself.

-"I'm suppose to kiss your cheek tomorrow, but what if I chicken out?"
+"I'm supposed to kiss your cheek tomorrow, but what if I chicken out?"

-"You mean so much to me… I'm terrified if you say no it will ruin our friendship."
+"You mean so much to me… I'm terrified if you say no, it will ruin our friendship."

 I turn over slowly and face Pinkie.

-"What should I do Pinkie?
+"What should I do, Pinkie?
 Do you think I should kiss you?"

-Pinkie didn't respond only twitching slightly.
+Pinkie didn't respond, only twitching slightly.

 As Pinkie's breath hits my face, I notice my cheek has a funny feeling to it.